 Valentine’s Day is rated PG-13.
 In a series of interconnected stories, various Los Angeles residents (Jessica Alba, Jessica Biel, Bradley Cooper) wend their way through the highs and lows of love during a single day.
 As the holiday unfolds, they experience first dates, longtime commitments, youthful crushes and connections to old flames.

 Another story about true love, Enchanted is just too good.
+Enchanted is a fantastic Valentine’s Day movie for both kids and teens, and the soundtrack hits.
 In the fairy-tale land of Andalasia, Giselle frolics with her woodland pals, and falls in love with the handsome Prince Edward, but when Giselle arrives at the castle to marry her Prince Charming, his evil stepmother sends the princess-to-be to a place where there are `no happy ever afters’: New York City.

 Notting Hill is rated PG-13 and does have language in it plus some sexual content, but no nudity.
 I’d recommend it for teens and older.
 If you like that British humor, this one’s for you.